CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Lenovo Cloud Services</summary>

-One of 2 Possible options:

-1.	**On** - function is turned on.
-System connects Lenovo Cloud Services via HTTPs.
+!> System connects Lenovo Cloud Services via HTTPs.
 DHCP option settings are not required.
-Default.

-?>  This feature will not work while Secure Boot is disabled.
+!> This feature will not work while Secure Boot is disabled.

+Possible options:

+1.	**On** - Default.
-2. Off - function is turned off.
+2. Off

-**Additional information**<br>
+**Lenovo Cloud Services Features**

-Once the feature is enabled,  then it becomes available for selection in “BIOS -> Startup -> Edit Boot Order”, or “BIOS -> Startup -> Network Boot”, or via F12 Boot Menu.
+Once this feature is switched `On`, it becomes available for selection in BIOS: [Startup](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/startup), at either `Edit Boot Order`, or `Network Boot`, or via F12 Boot Menu.

-When “Lenovo Cloud Services” booted, then following options will be available for selection:
+Lenovo Cloud Services enables these additional options:

-1. **Lenovo Cloud Deploy (ITC)** – it is a method to send Factory-Style images to customers for deployment in the field.
-Additional information is here: [Lenovo Cloud Deploy](https://www.lenovoclouddeploy.com/en/auth/welcome)
+1. **Lenovo Cloud Deploy (ITC)** – sends Factory-Style images to customers for deployment in the field.
+More information: [Lenovo Cloud Deploy](https://www.lenovoclouddeploy.com/en/auth/welcome)
-2. **Windows Virtual Desktop (VDI)** – it provides the VDI environment to customer.
+2. **Windows Virtual Desktop (VDI)** – provides VDI environment to customer.
 VDI itself will be setup by the customer (IT Admin).
 If this option is selected, then it will become available as a boot option.
-Additional information is here: [Client Virtualization & Infrastructure Solutions - Lenovo](https://www.lenovo.com/lt/lt/data-center/solutions/client-virtualization) and [Windows Virtual Desktop](https://www.microsoft.com/en-us/microsoft-365/blog/2019/09/30/windows-virtual-desktop-generally-available-worldwide/).
+More information: <br> - [Client Virtualization & Infrastructure Solutions - Lenovo](https://www.lenovo.com/lt/lt/data-center/solutions/client-virtualization) <br> - [Windows Virtual Desktop](https://www.microsoft.com/en-us/microsoft-365/blog/2019/09/30/windows-virtual-desktop-generally-available-worldwide/).

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|